ammanabua/ammanabua/README.md

 ### Hi there 👋

 I'm Amman from Nigeria, and I am a full stack web developer.
-I enjoy coding with JavaScript and consider myself comfortable with Nodejs, React, Express & MongoDB.
+I enjoy coding with JavaScript and consider myself fluent with Nodejs, React, Express & MongoDB.
 I am familiar with several frameworks and libraries as well.
 I am currently learning GraphQL and mySQL.

 You can check out my twitter at twitter.com/ammanie_k